South Korea's Yoon renews hopes for improved ties with Japan - NewsBreak

 “I brought my children here to let them directly take part in this event and learn the meaning of the March First Independence Movement,” Lee Hyun Jin, a 43-year-old housewife, said.
 “I hope the Japanese government would reflect on its past (colonial wrongdoing) a bit and cooperate with us to move forward.”

-Associated Press journalists Chang Yong Jun and Ahn Young-joon contributed to this report.
+Associated Press video journalists Chang Yong Jun and Ahn Young-joon contributed to this report.

 Comments / 0